Classified information

-With the passage of time much classified information can become less sensitive, and may be declassified and made public.
-Since the late twentieth century there has been freedom of information legislation in some countries, whereby the public is deemed to have the right to all information that is not considered to be damaging if released.
-Sometimes documents are released with information still considered confidential obscured (redacted), as in the adjacent example.
+Governments often require a formal security clearance and corresponding background check to view or handle classified material.
+Mishandling or unlawful disclosure of confidential material can incur criminal penalties, depending on the nature of the information and the laws of a jurisdiction.
+Since the late twentieth century, there has been freedom of information legislation in some countries, where the public is deemed to have the right to all information that is not considered to be damaging if released.
+Sometimes documents are released with information still considered confidential redacted.
+Classified information is sometimes also intentionally leaked to the media to influence public opinion.